shrdlu-whs/Agri_chatbot/How_To_Create_Effective_Prompts.md

 Referring to your location or context ensures the advice is tailored to the relevant EU policies.

-    How do EU agricultural policies address climate change in Central Europe?
+    How do EU agricultural policies address climate change in Southern Europe?

 **5. Describe Issues or Objectives Clearly**

 Explain your goals or challenges with clear details.
 This ensures the chatbot can offer useful guidance.

-    I’m struggling with maintaining biodiversity on my farm.
-How can EU policies help?
+   How can I get certified for organic farming in the EU?

 **6. Ask for Solutions Within Constraints**